 Which is why we whipped up these simple but important toy shopping tips:

 Books make wonderful gifts - especially when they're used.
-Amazon has an extensive used collection and EWG benefits when you shop through our unique Amazon link.
 Of course there's always the local used book shop, too!

 Say no to disposables.
 Choose toys made to last.
 They may cost more, but disposable toys waste your money (which = your time, right?).

 Give activities, not things.
 Take your child to a play or a favorite restaurant, or sign her up for that gymnastics class.
 Time together and special activities make wonderful, non-toxic gifts!